Euro-BioImaging/Galaxy-OME-Zarr/README.md

 # Galaxy-OME-Zarr
-Integration of certain OME-Zarr tools in Galaxy.
+Integration of various OME-Zarr tools in Galaxy.